StrongKey/fido2/sampleapps/java/poc/README.md

     ```sh
     sudo vi /usr/local/strongkey/poc/etc/poc.properties
     ```
 4. Fill in the appropriate values (listed in []) to configure the sample application with a StrongKey FIDO server and an email server.
+(You can also use GMAIL as the mail server with your own gmail account to send emails out.
+Just make sure that you enable access through your google account's security settings.)

    ```
    poc.cfg.property.apiuri=https://**[hostname of FIDO Server]**:8181/api